-As liver damage increases, it struggles removing toxins from the body.
-This can lead to waste build up.
+As liver damage increases, it struggles to remove toxins from the body.
+This can lead to waste build-up.
 For obvious reasons, those who drink frequently have a higher risk of liver cancer.

 Fatal and painful stomach ulcers are not uncommon for chronic alcohol drinkers.
-Also, drinking raises the amount of stomach juices.
+Also, drinking raises the number of stomach juices.
 This causes people to feel full and eat less.
-Alcohol users can end up malnourished by not receiving the amount of nutrients they need.
+Alcohol users can end up malnourished by not receiving the number of nutrients they need.
 (This can put the consumer at risk for anemia.)

 Have you’ve ever heard someone tell you to eat before you drink?
-Most people know that it causes you to become more drunk when you’re stomach is empty.
-The actual reason this occurs is because alcohol absorbs directly into the bloodstream when there’s nothing in the stomach.
+Most people know that it causes you to become drunker when you’re stomach is empty.
+The actual reason this occurs is that alcohol absorbs directly into the bloodstream when there’s nothing in the stomach.

 There’s another reason why long term alcohol abusers are at risk for ending up malnourished.
 Since the tissues in the digestive tract are susceptible to damage, vitamins and nutrients may not be fully absorbed by the body.
 Additionally, drinkers can experience bloating, diarrhea, constipation, gassiness, and bloating.